 However, this guidance is not applicable where the noise exposure derives mainly from propeller-driven light aircraft or helicopters.
 Most countries do not have another regulation for light aircraft or helicopters.
-Consequently, most European countries did not include these kinds of operations in their noise contours for major airports, therefore, the annoyance from those kinds of aircraft was not considered in the first three rounds.
+Consequently, most European countries did not include these kinds of operations in their noise contours for major airports, therefore, the contribution to noise exposure from those kinds of aircraft was not considered in the first three rounds.

 Furthermore, the aircraft noise calculations in the ECAC Doc 29 only consider aircraft movements' noise.
 All ground noise sources such as taxiing aircraft, auxiliary power units and undergoing engine testing are excluded from the guidance.
-Consequently, most EU countries do not include these kinds of operations in their noise contours for major airports, which again excludes some annoyance data for some airports.
+Consequently, most EU countries do not include these kinds of operations in their noise contours for major airports, which again excludes some noise sources from the contours that summarise overall noise exposure at airports.

-The new European Commission's Directive 2015/996 established common noise assessment methods according to the END and has solved some of these problems.
-The new directive has developed the new Annex II of the END with an updated and common methodology.
-Noise from helicopters, taxiing, engine testing and use of auxiliary power units must be included in the new methodology of calculation, which has to be applied in the fourth round of creating Strategic Noise Maps.
-Accordingly, in some cases, there will be an increase in the number of people exposed to noise as a result of this kind of changes in Annex II.
-Some other changes are expected because of the way to assign and calculate exposed people, but in those cases, the noise contours will change homogeneously.
+The new European Commission's Directive 2015/996 established common noise assessment methods according to the END and has solved some of these omissions.
+The new Directive has revised Annex II of the END with an updated and common methodology.
+Noise from helicopters, taxiing, engine testing and use of auxiliary power units must be included in the new methodology of calculation, which has to be applied in the preparation of fourth round Strategic Noise Maps.
+Accordingly, in some cases, there will be an increase in the number of people exposed to noise as a result of these changes to Annex II.
+Some other airport-specific changes are expected because of changes to the way in which the number of people exposed is calculated, but in those cases, the noise contours will change homogeneously.